AarnavNoble/AarnavNoble/README.md

 # 💫 About Me:
-I'm a first year computer engineering student at the University of Waterloo, passionate about exploring the realm of machine learning, firmware, and full-stack development.
+I'm a second year computer engineering student at the University of Waterloo, passionate about exploring the realm of machine learning, firmware, and full-stack development.

 # 💻 Tech Stack: